tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Initially the size of the KV cache will be negligible compared to the model size that we need to load, but as we increase the size of the processed prompt, it will occupy an increasingly big portion of the memory (see Fig. 11).
 Note that if we decide to process larger batches (we discuss this in detail in later section), the size of the KV cache will grow linearly w.r.t. batch size, as we need to cache the keys and values independently for all examples from the batch.
 Then at some point the size of the KV cache will overtake the size of the model itself.

 The intuition to develop here is that for small batches and short sequences, the sequence length has minimal impact on throughput because loading model weights dominates the memory bandwidth utilization.
-However, as either batch size or sequence length increases, loading the KV cache takes an amount of time to load for each token, eventually surpassing the memory footprint of the model weights themselves.
+However, as either batch size or sequence length increases, loading the KV cache takes an amount of time to load for each token, eventually surpassing the time consumed by loading of the model weights themselves.

-This transition creates two distinct performance regimes: in the model-dominated regime (short sequences/small batches), throughput remains relatively stable despite increasing sequence length.
-Once we enter the KV-cache-dominated regime, throughput begins to degrade in proportion to sequence length, approaching a near-linear relationship between sequence length and inference time.
+This transition creates two distinct performance regimes: in the so-called model-dominated regime (short sequences/small batches), throughput remains relatively stable despite increasing sequence length.
+Once we enter the KV-cache-dominated regime, generation speed begins to degrade in proportion to sequence length.
+The additional time loading the KV cache takes scales linearly w.r.t. sequence length.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%206.png)

 Fig. 11: KV cache scaling with the increasing sequence length.
 At 128k tokens for LLama 3.3 70B the KV cache for a single sentence will amount to 40GB.

-*In the naive implementations of the attention mechanism memory would also scale quadratically when we realize the `SxS` score matrix, but today everyone is using the [flash attention](https://github.com/Dao-AILab/flash-attention) which solves this by calculating `(Q @ Kᵗ) @ V` in an iterative way, where memory required is kept at `O(N)` .
+*In the naive implementations of the attention mechanism memory would also scale quadratically when we realize the `SxS` score matrix, but [flash attention](https://github.com/Dao-AILab/flash-attention) replaces these naive implementations.
+Flash attention is calculating `(Q @ Kᵗ) @ V` in an iterative way, where memory required is kept at `O(N)` .

 # Multi GPU inference

 As you might have noted, the 141 GB we need to store the Llama 3.3 70B parameters is more than what we have available on a single Nvidia H100 GPU.
-H100s come with 80GB of HBM memory.
-We would need a minimum of two to store the model in memory; however in practice we would like to probably use more.
+H100 cards come with 80GB of HBM memory.
+We would need a minimum of two to store the model in memory; however in practice we would like to probably use more for the KV cache.
 If we have more memory available we will be able to allocate higher proportion of it to KV cache and smaller proportion to the model weights allowing us to run larger batches.
 We would also linearly increase the available memory bandwidth, at the cost of an increased overhead in cross GPU communication though.

-Using just two GPUs for Llama 3.3 70B would result in only having a tiny amount of memory left for KV cache because the model weights already take up 88% (`141/160=88%`) of that memory, leaving only 19GB of memory (`160-141=19GB`) available for KV cache (in practice even less than that because we can't use 100% of GPU memory but are limited to around 95%).
+Using just two GPUs for Llama 3.3 70B would result in only having a tiny amount of memory available for KV cache because the model weights already take up 88% (`141/160=88%`) of that memory, leaving only 19GB of memory (`160-141=19GB`) available for KV cache (in practice even less than that because we can't use 100% of GPU memory but are limited to around 95%).
 We wouldn’t be able to run large batches nor long sequence lengths, this would be very inefficient.
 We touch on this in later section, but being able to run larger batches is the key to enjoying the good inference economics.

-Server GPUs almost always come in deployments of 4 or 8 GPUs per node, so using 3 GPUs would be wasteful because that would lead to one GPU being entirely unused in a lot of circumstances.
-Hence we jump from 2 to 4 GPUs for a singel model instance right away.
+GPU servers almost always come in deployments of 4 or 8 GPUs per node, so using 3 GPUs would be wasteful because that would lead to one GPU in the server being entirely unused in a lot of circumstances.
+Hence we jump from 2 to 4 GPUs for a single model instance right away.
 Let’s assume then we will run the Llama 3.3 70B on 4 H100s.
-There are two main ways to run the large-scale AI models on multiple GPUs:
+There are two main ways to run large-scale AI models on multiple GPUs:

 - Pipeline parallel
 - Tensor parallel

-Both offer different tradeoffs between the throughput and latency.
+Both offer different tradeoffs between throughput and latency.
 Let’s explore them briefly.

 ## Pipeline parallelism

 In the pipeline parallel (PP) setting, we split the model along the layers axis, meaning that each GPU will have a fraction of all layers in the model.
-E.g., in the case of LLama 3.3 with 80 hidden layers served on 4 GPUs, GPU:0 will host the first 20 layers, GPU:1 the next 20, and so on.
+E.g., in the case of LLama 3.3 70B with 80 hidden layers served on 4 GPUs, GPU:0 will host the first 20 layers, GPU:1 the next 20, and so on.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%207.png)